vralle/html-bundler-webpack-plugin/README.md

 }
 ```

-<a id="option-entry-advanced" name="option-entry-advanced"></a>
+<a name="option-entry-advanced"></a>

 #### Advanced syntax

-If you need to pass data to a template or want to dynamically generate an output filename regardless of the entry key,
+If you need to pass data to a template or want to dynamically generate an
-you can define the value of an entry as an `EntryDescription` object.
+output filename regardless of the entry key, you can define the value of
+an entry as an `EntryDescription` object.

 ```ts
 type EntryDescription = {